0xKushwaha/0xKushwaha/README.md

 - 👋 Hi, I’m @ayushkushwaha240
 - 👀 I’m interested in Deel Learning
-- 🌱 I’m currently learning GenAI
+- 🌱 I’m currently learning RL
 - 💞️ I’m looking to collaborate on some interesting problems

 <!---